fineranlab/phage-genome-arabinosylation/README.md

    > Analysis of genes involved in DNA arabinosylation in multiple collections of phage genomes

 ## Citation
-If you re-use code from this analysis please cite ...
+If you re-use code from this analysis please cite
+> Mahler, Marina et al. “Phage arabinosyl-hydroxy-cytosine DNA modifications result in distinct evasion and sensitivity responses to phage defense systems.”
+Cell host & microbe, S1931-3128(25)00234-3.
+24 Jun.
+2025, doi:10.1016/j.chom.2025.06.005